The Truth About Cast Iron Pans: 7 Myths That Need To Go ...

 Myth 1: Cast Iron Is Hard to Maintain

-The Reality: Cast iron is tough as nails!
-There's a reason why there are 75-year-old cast iron pans kicking around at yard sales and antique shops.
-The stuff is built to last and it's very difficult to completely ruin it.
-Most new pans even come pre-seasoned, which means that the hard part is already done for you and you're ready to start cooking right away.
+The Reality: Cast iron is incredibly tough!
+There's a reason you can find cast iron pans that are 75 years old at yard sales; they are designed to endure and challenging to ruin.
+Most modern pans even come pre-seasoned, which means the hard work is already completed for you, allowing you to start cooking immediately.

 Myth 2: It Heats Evenly